How To Start a Nonprofit in Illinois

 - Articles of incorporation

-- Any other document that may help in determining its status
+- Any other document that may help determine your organization's status

 Register With the Illinois Attorney General